 Statement about Alcohol and Cannabis Use

-The Division of Student Affairs has offered the following statement on alcohol and cannabis use that faculty may choose to include, or modify for inclusion, in their syllabus or Blackboard site.
+The Division of Student Affairs has offered the following statement on alcohol and cannabis use that faculty may choose to include, or modify for inclusion, in their syllabus or Brightspace site.

 Statement on Alcohol and Cannabis in the Academic Environment